Seagate/cortx-re/scripts/build-retention/README.md

 1. prometheus.yml
 2. alert.rules

-IP configuration needs to be changed to the VM IP through which all services (grafana, prometheus) are accessed.
+IP configuration needs to be changed to the VM IP through which all services (grafana, prometheus, etc) are accessed.
 IP should be accessible from outside vm and ports: 3000, 9090 should be allowed through firewall.

 ---